SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/BMI.md

 1. **Start**

 2. **Accept the number of people** to process.
+3. **Check the input's validity**

+   3.1.
+If the input is valid (numeric or greaterthan zero), go to step 4

+   3.2.
+If the input is invalid (non- numeric or lessthan zero), Print "Invalid input" and goto step 10
-3. For each person:
+4. For each person:
    - **Accept weight** in kilograms and **height** in meters.

-4. **Validate the input**:
+5. **Validate the input**:

-   4.1.
+   5.1.
 If the input is valid (greater than zero and numeric), proceed to step 5.

-   4.2.
+   5.2.
 If the input is invalid (less than or equal to zero, or a non-numeric value), print "Invalid input" and skip to the next person.

-5. **Calculate BMI** as weight divided by height squared
+6. **Calculate BMI** as weight divided by height squared

-6. **Check the BMI category**:
+7. **Check the BMI category**:

-   6.1.
+   7.1.
 If BMI < 18.5, print "Underweight".

-    6.2.
+    7.2.
 If 18.5 ≤ BMI < 25, print "Normal weight".

-   6.3.
+   7.3.
 If BMI ≥ 25, print "Overweight".

-7. **Print the BMI** value and category.
+8. **Print the BMI** value and category.

-8. **Repeat** steps 3 to 7 until the number of people entered is reached.
+9. **Repeat** steps 3 to 7 until the number of people entered is reached.

-9. **Stop**
+10. **Stop**

 ## Flowchart
 ```mermaid